ad-freiburg/natural-entity-types/README.md

 Once you have evaluated a model for the first time (assuming you used the `--save_model` option), you can replace the `--save_model` option with the `--load_model` option to load the previously saved model from the specified file without having to train it again.

+## Generate Natural Type Triples

+To generate natural type triples for all entities that have an `instance of` or `subclass of` relation in Wikidata, run:

+    make triples

+This will generate a file `data/results/natural_types.ttl` that contains the natural type triples in TTL format.